 - a new addition will structurally integrate with existing construction

 Types of structural systems

-You’ll need to know the subtypes, details and pros/cons associated with each structural system.
+You’ll need to know the subtypes, details, and pros/cons of each structural system.

 - Beam-and-girder system